jenna-russell/Russell_Jennifer_Portfolio/README.md

 Using python to understand population clusters using a ups dataset.

 4. Restaurant Reviews
-Predicting if a review will be positive or negative based on the language involved./ Skills Leveraged: Natural Language Processing, Numpy, predictions
+Predicting if a review will be positive or negative based on the language involved Skills Leveraged: Natural Language Processing, Numpy, predictions

 5. K Nearest Neighbor Classifier